emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

    }
    ```

-2. Configure the input section in Logstash based on the following example:
+2. Configure the input section in Network Probe based on the following example:

    Complete:
     - Server FQDN;